Food delivery during lockdown

 Spar (Northern Ireland only)

-Many stores in Northern Ireland are now offering a home delivery service.
-The list of participating stores is being added to on a regular basis and is specifically for vulnerable groups.
+Many stores in Northern Ireland are now offering a home delivery service specifically for vulnerable people.
 Delivery areas, costs and times are specific to each store, so it is worth calling your local participating store for details.
 You can check the list of participating stores here: spar-ni.co.uk/home-delivery-service

 Iceland are releasing delivery slots at 11am each day for free delivery the next day.
 They have a good range of essential and value items to choose from.
 There is a minimum spend of £35.
 You can book deliver on their website: iceland.co.uk/book-delivery